-An operation to release some vultures was carried out at Jbel Moussa on 17 August 2018.
-It was organized by the Forestry Administration (HCEFLCD) in collaboration with a number of national institutions and NGOs.
+Wing-tagging and release of Cinereous, Griffon and Rüppell’s vultures at Jbel Moussa on 17 August 2018.
+This operation was organised by the Moroccan Forestry Administration (HCEFLCD) in collaboration with a number of national institutions and NGOs.

 Cinereous Vulture (Aegypius monachus):

-This bird was found at Khmis Anjra (located at some 30 Km south of the Strait of Gibraltar).
-It was taken care of by a farmer for a period of time (more about this later), and on 9 August 2018 it was recovered by the North-West section of GREPOM in collaboration with the Forestry Administration (HCEFLCD – DREF-Rif).
+This bird was found at Khmis Anjra, located some 30 Km south of the Strait of Gibraltar.
+It was taken care of by a farmer for a period of time (more about this later), and on 9 August 2018 it was recovered by our group in collaboration with the Forestry Administration (HCEFLCD – DREF-Rif).

 The vulture was wing-tagged with white-code markings on black background (M20).
 Because it still can’t fly at that moment, it was taken by the Moroccan Association for Falconry and the Conservation of Raptors (AMFCR) to a raptor rehabilitation aviary in Bouznika (with the agreement of the HCEFLCD).